bradwestfall/webdevphoenix/about.md

 ## Thank you

-Special thanks to [Kris Faultner](https://github.com/kfaultner) for the help with adding a bunch of companies
+Special thanks to [Kris Faultner](https://github.com/kfaultner) and [David Stevens](https://github.com/davidstevens37) for all the extra help.